 A support group that offers comfort to those families and individuals who are in bereavement due to a substance misuse death.
 Recovering from grief in any circumstance is never accomplished easily, and because of the specific nature of substance-related death and the stigma associated with it, this is even more difficult for surviving family and friends to overcome.
 This is a place you can come and bear your souls and share your grief journey with others who are walking the very same path that you are on.

 Grief Support Group

-The Living Hope Group is a 12-week curriculum-based support group for adult female survivors of childhood/adult sexual abuse/assault or domestic violence.
+A 16-week curriculum-based support group for adult female survivors of childhood/adult sexual abuse/assault or domestic violence.
 This dynamic group provides a safe place for survivors to heal and rebuild their lives.